Skip to content

 Options:

---level <level> Filter by log level (debug, info, warning, error)
+--level <level> Filter by log level (debug|info|warning|error)

---name <name> Filter by logger name (supports patterns like "api:*")
+--name <pattern> Filter by logger name (e.g., "api:*")

 --json Output in JSON format